ObjSplat: Geometry-Aware Gaussian Surfels for Active Object Reconstruction: Experiments

 \subsubsection{Baselines}

-We compare ObjSplat against a comprehensive set of state-of-the-art (SOTA) active object reconstruction methods, spanning geometry-based planning to information-theoretic radiance field exploration: (i) SEE~\cite{border2024surface}: A frontier-based method that operates directly on point clouds to explore visible surface edges, serving as a strong baseline for geometric completeness; (ii) PB-NBV~\cite{jia2025pb}: A projection-based greedy NBV planner that maximizes voxel-based information gain, representing the single-step planning paradigm; (iii) MA-SCVP~\cite{pan2024integrating}: A point-cloud-based \textit{one-shot view planning} framework that solves a set covering optimization problem, representing global planning paradigm within geometric reconstruction approaches; (iv) FisherRF~\cite{jiang2024fisherrf}: An information-theoretic approach that leverages the Fisher Information to quantify the parameter uncertainty of the underlying radiance field, guiding view selection to maximize expected information gain; (v) GauSS-MI~\cite{xie2025gauss}: A recent information-theoretic approach that leverages the Gaussian splatting Shannon mutual information to quantify the expected reduction in visual uncertainty.
+We compare ObjSplat against a comprehensive set of state-of-the-art (SOTA) active object reconstruction methods, spanning geometry-based planning to information-theoretic radiance field exploration: (i) SEE~\cite{border2024surface}: A frontier-based method that operates directly on point clouds to explore visible surface edges, serving as a strong baseline for geometric completeness; (ii) PB-NBV~\cite{jia2025pb}: A projection-based greedy NBV planner that maximizes voxel-based information gain, representing the single-step planning paradigm; (iii) MA-SCVP~\cite{pan2024integrating}: A point-cloud-based one-shot view planning framework that solves a set covering optimization problem, representing global planning paradigm within geometric reconstruction approaches; (iv) NeRF-PRV~\cite{pan2024many}: A NeRF-based one-shot view planner that utilizes a neural network to predict the required number of views based on object complexity; (v) FisherRF~\cite{jiang2024fisherrf}: An information-theoretic approach that leverages the Fisher Information to quantify the parameter uncertainty of the underlying radiance field, guiding view selection to maximize expected information gain; (vi) GauSS-MI~\cite{xie2025gauss}: A recent information-theoretic approach that leverages the Gaussian splatting Shannon mutual information to quantify the expected reduction in visual uncertainty.